ual-cci/MSc-Coding-1/session6.md

 * You don’t need to use the triangle rendering method
 * But it is the hardest one to get your head round.
-* Quad Strip is very handy (more on this in a moment)
+* Quad Strip is very handy
-* Polygons are also great.
+* Polygons are also great
 * Now you know how to organise points in a mesh to draw faces, you have a lot of skill.
 * Most graphics programmers find this very hard :-)